This blog post is mostly aimed at people who are newer to dice collecting and are looking for more basic information. Call it a starter guide. 🙂

 As mentioned before, Chessex dice are mainly produced in Germany and Denmark.

-Another well-known factory is D&G (Dice & Games) who used to be located in England, but has now closed up shop.
+Another well-known factory is D&G (Dice & Games) who used to be located in England, but have now closed up shop and are said to have moved production to Bulgaria.
 Some existing D&G stock is still sold through eM4 Miniatures in the UK.
 D&G used to produce for Crystal Caste, King Cards sourced some of their dice from D&G, and the D&G factory made the modern mould Chessex Translucent dice for a number of years before production was switched to the German Chessex factory.
 The “dinosaurs” in the dice production business are Chessex, Koplow and Crystal Caste, who have all been around for over 20 years.

 With the growing popularity of roleplaying games and particularly Dungeons & Dragons, more and more brands from China entered the market.
 One of the first expanding into the overseas market were Hengda Dais (HD Dice) and Bescon, around the mid-2010’s.
-The market has grown considerably since, with more factories like T&G, Udixi, YuSun or SueGao Craft in the mix — and that’s just the acrylic and resin dice.
-There’s more companies that specialize in metal and gemstone dice.
+The market has grown considerably since, with more factories like T&G, Udixi, Yusun, Heartstring Dice or SueGao Craft in the mix — and that’s just the acrylic and resin dice.
+There’s more companies that specialise in metal and gemstone dice.

-The production situation in China is somewhat unclear, and there are many mid-size gaming companies that source dice from the same Chinese factories, including Kraken, Die Hard Dice, Gate Keeper Games, Metallic Dice Games or Wiz Dice.
+The production situation in China is somewhat unclear, and there are many mid-size gaming companies that source dice from the same Chinese factories, including Kraken, Die Hard Dice, Metallic Dice Games/FanRoll or Wiz Dice.
 The smaller shops with some exclusive dice also source from these factories.

 What gets confusing is that a lot of the Chinese brands sell the same exact products.
 Particularly with the acrylic dice, you can see identical dice being offered by HD, Udixi or Bescon, so we can only assume that there are one or two factories that make these dice and offer them on to different companies.